Looking for the Best Low Phosphorus Cat Food? Prescription and Non-prescription brands are revealed below, read on.

-This food may be considered one of the more advanced types of commercial cat food for kidney disease.
-It contains just 0.10% max phosphorous, 6.10% crude protein, and 0.06% sodium—a trifecta of kidney support.
+It contains just 0.13% max phosphorous, 6% crude protein, and 0.06% sodium—a trifecta of kidney support.
 It's also boosted with calcium and other important nutrients, and is easy on the stomach for a lot of nauseous kitties.

-- Pros: super low in phosphorus; considered safe for critically ill, chronically ill, and/or recovering kitties; can be inserted through a tube feed
+- Super low in phosphorus; considered safe for critically ill, chronically ill, and/or recovering kitties; can be inserted through a tube feed

 The Top Rated Prescription Foods

 In some cases, your kitty's health may be impaired enough that she needs a prescription diet.
 Prescription foods come directly from your vet and are special formulas to help manage her chronic illness, such as renal failure or severe CKD.

 We're going to discuss the two top-rated prescription cat foods with low phosphorus in a moment.
 But first, we want to mention an important point that often surprises a lot of pet owners who are caring for an ill animal:

 When you look at these products' ingredients list, you might notice they actually aren't top-of-the-line healthy compared to other cat food products.
 Many of these ingredients—including wheat, animal by-products, and corn starch—aren't so great for your kitty's general well-being.